The following standards are a guide to what you should expect from us. They fully reflect our organisational values:

 If you, as the customer, need special help, for example because you have a disability or any other special needs, we will:

-- Arrange a home visit by an appropriate officer if you are housebound or disabled and cannot get into one of the Hub centres;
+- Arrange a home visit by an appropriate officer if you are housebound or disabled and cannot get into one of our centres;

 - Arrange for leaflets, letters or other information to be available in large print or on audio tape;